 When we say large scale, it’s really very relative.
-Some may think large is having 10 people over at their house and some may think the large is having a 500-person gala.
-The largest productions I’ve ever seen in my career are in festival production such as Coachella and Electric Daisy Carnival.
-As well, spectator events like the Genesis Invitational or Phoenix Open have been massive to see.
-These events are where you’re seeing hundreds of 1000s of people.
-So again, ‘large’ is very relative with whom you’re speaking.
+Some consider 10 people over at their house large, while others envision a 500+ attendee gala.
+I’ve witnessed massive productions in my career, such as festival productions like Coachella and Electric Daisy Carnival; and spectator events like the Genesis Invitational or Phoenix Open.
+‘Large’ is subjective.

 Organization is Key

-To me, the first foundational item of building an event, is organization.
-Without organization within your team, you really have no ability to scale the size of the production.
-Organization isn’t a super sexy element to talk about and so it’s missed a lot of times in the discussion about event production.
-A lot of times you think about safety, security, crowd control, containment, you think about the weather, or water, or food.
-All of these details would be lost without organization.
-So, understanding that within a festival production, you really need to ensure your team is well versed and organized to handle all these different aspects so your guests experience is unrivaled.
-The areas where people have really struggled doesn’t seem to be around financing the production.
-More so, it becomes an issue in the investment of organizing all of these not so sexy aspects.
+The first foundational item of building an event, is organization.
+Without organization within your team, you have no ability to scale the size of the production.
+Organization isn’t a super sexy element to talk about, so it’s missed often in discussion about event production.
+Often overlooked, organization is crucial for safety, security, crowd control, and more.
+These details matter in festival production.
+You really need to ensure your team is well versed and organized to handle all these different aspects so your guests experience is unrivaled.
+Financing isn’t the main challenge, but investing in organizing the less glamorous aspects of a production.

 Understanding Event Details

 Today, as events return, labor shortages persist, especially in hospitality.
 Around 1.7 million jobs, 10% of the industry’s workforce, remain unfilled.
 Take a stadium like SoFi, the most expensive stadium that has ever been built at over $5.5 billion.
 Impressive, but needs proper staffing and educated staff for a positive guest experience.